Satoshi Kon’s directorial debut, Perfect Blue, is his first.

 Autores, humanoid-like robots that can assist with daily life, were created to speed up mankind’s recovery.

 AutoReivs are now suffering from an elusive disease called “Cogito Virus”, which gives them self-awareness.

-Re-l Mayer is the granddaughter of Romdo’s ruler and assigned to investigate the phenomenon with her AutoReiv partner Iggy.
+Re-l Mayer is the granddaughter of Romdo’s ruler and was assigned to investigate the phenomenon with her AutoReiv partner, Iggy.

 What begins as a routine investigation soon spirals into a plot as Re-l is confronted with the darkest of human sins.

 Vincent Law, an AutoReiv specialist, must face his demons as surreal events start to occur around him.

 As they try to unravel Romdo’s secrets and discover the true purpose behind the mythical creatures called “Proxies”, Re-l, Iggy and Vincent will form an unlikely alliance.